 Photography Tips

-• Best Light: Golden hour (before sunset) creates the most dramatic skyline reflections in the reservoir waters.
+- Best light: Golden hour creates the most dramatic skyline reflections in the reservoir waters.

-• Bring a tripod for low-light shots beneath the trees or city lights after dusk.
+- Bring a tripod for low-light forest shots or city lights after dusk.

-• Winter fog days create dreamlike imagery — perfect for your ethereal Glass Circuits aesthetic.
+- Fog days make everything feel dreamlike — perfect for your ethereal aesthetic.

 Getting There & Trail Highlights

-Mount Tabor Park is located about 15 minutes east of downtown Portland.
-Free parking is available along SE 69th Avenue and Yamhill Street, and the park is easily reached by bike or TriMet bus #15 (Belmont line).
-Entry is free and dogs are welcome on leash.
+Mount Tabor Park is about 15 minutes east of downtown Portland.
+Parking is available along SE 69th Avenue and Yamhill Street, and the park is easy to reach by bike or TriMet bus #15.

 Recommended Trails

-• Summit Trail: A steep but rewarding path that ends with panoramic views of Mount Hood.
+- Summit Trail: A steeper route that ends with panoramic skyline and Mount Hood views.

-• Reservoir Loop: Gentle path circling the historic water reservoirs — ideal for sunset walks and photos.
+- Reservoir Loop: Gentle circuit around the historic reservoirs — ideal for sunset walks.

-• Forest Trail: A quiet detour through dense evergreens and mossy understory for a meditative stroll.
+- Forest Trail: Quiet detour through dense evergreens and mossy understory.

 Nearby Portland Wonders